aspecker/Basic-Portfolio/README.md

+#Changes needed 8PM 1/31
+    -lines between navlinks are too tall
+    -form does not connect to my email

 # Basic-Portfolio
 Portfolio of the introductory, learning and simple code segments IMPORTANT Your site's layout must match the designs in these screenshots.
 You'll find the specs for these designs below.